Photo of drugs

 • Dabbing cannabis extracts with high levels of THC can lead to overconsumption for inexperienced users and is not recommended for new users of cannabis.
 Check out CCSA’s 7 Things You Need to Know about Cannabis Extracts

 Oral-mucosal/sublingual cannabis concentrates can take 15 minutes to 2 hours to be absorbed by the lining of the mouth and go to the brain.
-The effects last for 2 to 6 hours.
-It is best to sample a small amount and wait for at least one hour to see how you respond.
+The effects last for 2 to 6 hours with residual effects lasting up to 24 hours.

 Topical cannabis balms, oils, rubs, salves and creams are absorbed through the skin.
 With the main active ingredient of CBD, they do not appear to give an intoxicating effect and may provide localized relief of pain and inflammation.
 But more research is needed.